Updated for tax year 2024.

 In general, here’s what the IRS looks for:

 - Links between the treatment and the illness.
 It will help your case if there is an established history of others with your condition using pets for similar treatments.
-If you can point to a published study praising squirrels as a pocket-sized alert for low blood sugar, the IRS is more likely to take your request seriously.
-It’s a good idea to look for any connections that unite your underlying medical issue with your decision to get a service animal and have them ready to back up your claim.
+For example, if you can point to a published study praising squirrels as a pocket-sized alert for low blood sugar, the IRS is more likely to take your request seriously.
+It’s a good idea to look for any connections that unite your underlying medical issue with your decision to get a service animal and have them ready to back up your claim in case the IRS asks for documentation.

 - Effectiveness of the treatment.
 Have you seen improvement or relief from the condition you’ve been treating since getting a service animal?
 Any records detailing this improvement can help bolster your case.
 Say, for example, you’ve kept a journal documenting your physical therapy progress and how the animal has played a pivotal supporting role in your mobility journey.
 That can be used to prove the effectiveness of treatment.